 - Are applicants required to shadow a PA prior to applying to the program?

-It is highly recommended that applicants have shadowing experience prior to applying, applicants with over 1000 shadowing hours will receive additional points.
+It is highly recommended that applicants have shadowing experience prior to applying and shadow a Physician Assistant, applicants with over 1000 shadowing hours will receive additional points, applicants are also recommended to shadow a Physician Assistant.
 The number of hours submitted on the CASPA application will be calculated towards your score, no hours completed after submission of the CASPA will be added.

 - What types of experience counts as direct patient care?